AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 {sample}BCT\_Pointers-and-Data\_Knob\_11{sample}

 The curvature of vertices can be adjusted too.
-Use the {api}**.verticesCurvature()**{api} method and set the value from 0 to 1 (0.5 is set by default).
+Use the {api:anychart.core.gauge.pointers.Knob#verticesCurvature}**.verticesCurvature()**{api} method and set the value from 0 to 1 (0.5 is set by default).
 The less the value is the more convex the vertices are.
 The more the value the more concave they are.

 ```
         //knob